communication

 How did they pull that off?

-By putting it off until another day & by neglecting to use what they had learned.
+By putting it off until another day and by neglecting to use what they had learned.
 Implementation is crucial.

 Use what I send you in this newsletter.
-Revisit my book & make a point of using at least one lesson each day.
+Revisit my book and make a point of using at least one lesson each day.
 Notice I said USE the material not Read it!

 If you do this your progress is a certainty.